-- The Community Place Based Grants Program is an application-based program with funding allocated to support the scope and reach of projects. - The program is a targeted and competitive grants program with applications assessed against the assessment criteria and ranked based on the merits of proposals. - Organisations can apply for between \$50,000 to \$100,000 per annum to deliver a project. - Single and multi-year grants are available with project delivery dates as follows: - One-year projects must be delivered from 1 July 2025 and conclude by 30 June 2026. - Two-year projects must be delivered from 1 July 2025 and conclude by 30 June 2027. - Three-year projects must be delivered from 1 July 2025 and conclude by 30 June 2028. - Organisations should contribute a minimum of ten per cent financial and/or in-kind support to the total project costs. - Grants should not constitute the entire financial base of an organisation. - Auspice arrangements are not accepted.
+- The Community Place Based Grants Program is an application-based program with funding allocated to support the scope and reach of projects. - The program is a targeted and competitive grants program with applications assessed against the assessment criteria and ranked based on the merits of proposals. - Organisations can apply for between \$5,000 to \$50,000 per annum to deliver a project. - Single and multi-year grants are available with project delivery dates as follows: - Year one of the project must be delivered between 1 December 2023 and 31 August 2024. - Year two of the project must be delivered between 1 September 2024 and 30 June 2025. - Organisations should contribute a minimum of ten per cent financial and/or in-kind support to the total project costs. - Grants should not constitute the entire financial base of an organisation. - Auspice arrangements are not accepted.